postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-viewing_monitor_results.md

 [![email summary of monitors](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitoring-email-results1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitoring-email-results1.png)

-You can also view more detailed results from your dashboard.
+You can also view more detailed results from your dashboard.??

 ### Monitors page